‘I have to pay my rapist child support:’ Victim speaks out - NewsBreak

 “Crysta did not give her 15-year-old another cellphone.
 It was an allegation that was made.
 An ex parte was filed, and Crysta lost custody.
 She wasn’t able to defend herself,” Tiche said.

 Abelseth said that she’s only able to visit her daughter during supervised visitations every other weekend.
 “He’s blocked my number.
-He will not let me speak to her, and that’s been a few weeks.”Brooklyn venue cancels sold-out concert featuring attempted Reagan assassin
+He will not let me speak to her, and that’s been a few weeks.”‘Raising a glass’ for Ferency, community honors fallen officer

 “What is so beyond shocking about this case is we’re dealing with an amazing mother who’s never been in trouble with the law.
 She’s never had a drug problem.
 Yet, custody is being taken away from her.
 However, he has a criminal past,” Triche said.